 JVC Magis is a two/three-year service program for non-married college graduates who are former Jesuit volunteers.
+(For more detailed information about requirements see the program application).
 Its mission is prepare leaders to advance the apostolic work of the Jesuits and the Catholic Church by serving Catholic and Jesuit apostolates in the Chicago area as well trained professionals.

 - JVC Magis Volunteers

 JVC Magis provides a unique opportunity to former Jesuit Volunteers to live out the Jesuit ideals.
 As men and women for others, JVC Magis volunteers find great joy in knowing they are serving others.
 They are able to put their faith into action in both the apostolates in which they serve and the faith-based communities in which they live.

 - Ideal candidates for JVC Magis are bright, enthusiastic single men and women who feel called to do more.
 JVC Magis volunteers have completed at least one year of JVC service.
 (See more detailed information about requirements on our application.)

 - Applicants should have a college degree.
 JVC Magis welcomes graduates from institutions other than Loyola, as well as those from all ethnic and cultural backgrounds.

 - JVC Magis volunteers live a simple lifestyle during their two/three-year commitment.
 They receive a modest stipend, out of which they pay for rent, utilities, food, and other basic items.